Buena Vista Democratic Club backs Favretto, White for committee

-The Buena Vista Township Democratic Club recently announced members are backing Board of Education member Carlo Favretto Jr. and former committeewoman Ronnise White for township council.
+BUENA VISTA TOWNSHIP — Township Democratic Club members are backing Board of Education member Carlo Favretto Jr. and former Committeewoman Ronnise White for Township Committee.

 White, 43, of the Newtonville section, was defeated in the 2020 election by Republican Kurt Renart.
-She has been a Buena Vista Township resident since 2003.
+She has been a township resident since 2003.

 “My conviction has been, and will always be, that I am committed to serving all members of my community, equitably and ethically, regardless of political affiliation and economic status," White said.